ssbelle/code-challenge/README.md

 # Tucows Coding Challenge

-This project was the result of almost 4 days of coding time all told, since there was unavoidable vacation time during the development week!
+This project was the result of almost 5 days coding time all told, since there was unavoidable vacation time during the development week!
+I very much appreciate your patience and support as I endevoured to learn and build this application.

-There was a learning curve but the overall result is a functioning application!
+Being my first vue project from scratch, there was a learning curve but the overall result is a functioning application!

 Tooling:
 Used HTML, CSS/SCSS, JavaScript, Vue and Pinia.